CybOXProject/cyboxproject.github.io/faqs/index.md

 ### How do objects work inside of an action in CybOX?

 An action in the operational cyber domain usually acts on or uses an object (e.g., create file); the CybOX Language supports this usage by offering an Associated_Object construct within the Action type.
-The Associated_Objects construct enables the specification of cyber Objects relevant to (e.g. initiating or affected by) this Action.
+The Associated_Objects construct enables the specification of cyber Objects relevant to (e.g., initiating or affected by) this Action.
 Any number of Associated_Objects may be specified.

 The following is an example of an Action with an Associated_Object.